Route 460 and 29, Richmond Highway, Lynchburg-Phase II

 - Sunday - allowed only with approval of project engineer

-- Access and entrances will be maintained and useable at all times during construction
+- Access and entrances were maintained and useable at all times during construction